 NEUWRITE NORDIC

-NeuWrite Nordic is a European branch of the international science-writing group NeuWrite based in New York City, a unique collaboration that brings scientists and creative writers together to workshop each other's texts.
+NeuWrite Nordic is a European branch of the international network of science-writing groups NeuWrite, based in New York City.
+NeuWrite is a unique collaboration that brings scientists and creative writers together to workshop each other's approaches to communicating with the general public about science.

 Once a month NeuWrite Nordic provides a comfortable room in Helsinki with dinner and drink, and a videoconference link to connect with participants around the region, to host a creative-writing workshop inspired by the Nordic folkbildning tradition of collaborative learning.